giampaolo/psutil/docs/api.rst

   .. method:: memory_footprint()

-    Return :field:`uss`, :field:`pss` and :field:`swap` memory metrics.
-These
+    Return :field:`uss`, :field:`pss`, :field:`swap` and :field:`shared` memory
-    give a more accurate picture of actual memory consumption than :meth:`memory_info`.
-It walks the full process address space, so it is slower than :meth:`memory_info` and may require elevated privileges.
+    metrics.
+These give a more accurate picture of actual memory consumption than :meth:`memory_info`.
+It walks the full process address space, so it is slower than :meth:`memory_info` and may require higher privileges.

     - :field:`uss` *(Linux, macOS, Windows)*: aka :term:`USS`; the
       :term:`private memory` of the process, which would be freed if the